 St. Lawrence College encourages students to undertake study abroad.
 The purpose of this policy is to provide guidance to students or student groups (including faculty participants) on the procedures required to undertake studies outside of Canada.
 Specifics of study opportunities can be found by contacting the St. Lawrence College International Office.
-A planning checklist to assist students in preparing for study abroad is at <a href="https://doi.org/10.1007/nn.ncm/
+A planning checklist to assist students in preparing for study abroad is at Appendix A.